whitneyburton/portfolios/students/1608-front/lacey-knaff/20170113-lacey-knaff-m3.md

 ####Petal 6: Preferred Place to Live
 * Denver
+* New York City
 * Steamboat/Aspen
-* New York Community

 ####Petal 7: My Goal/Purpose/Mission in life
-My goal is to always be seeking avenues of growth and knowledge and to use that knowledge to become really good at design and development.
+My goal is to always be seeking avenues of growth and knowledge and to use that knowledge to become the best I can be at design and development and use these skills in avenues of entrepreneurship.
 Both of these things take empathy, compassion, creativity, a growth mindset and lifelong practice.
 I chose both of these fields because they are always changing and growing and I love to be challenged.
 Eventually I would love to give this knowledge back by teaching or mentoring.

 ### Gear Up